 Adults-friendly, riverside paddy rooms, the original Ubud design hotel.

-"The 1996 Kerry Hill-designed Payangan property, the working entry-level Bali wellness retreat."
+"The 1996 Kerry Hill-designed Payangan property, the entry point to Bali wellness at an architecturally serious address."

-Why this rank, Alila Ubud opened in 1996 above the Ayung River gorge at Payangan, designed by Kerry Hill, one of the most architecturally significant Bali hotels of the past three decades.
+Why this rank: Alila Ubud opened in 1996 above the Ayung River gorge at Payangan, designed by Kerry Hill, one of the most architecturally significant Bali hotels of the past three decades.
 56 rooms and villas across the property.
-Hyatt acquired Alila in 2018; the property has retained the original Kerry Hill design.
-The Spa Alila runs the property's wellness programming with Balinese-tradition treatments and the property's signature Resilience three-day programme integrating yoga, meditation and breathwork.
-The Plantation restaurant runs the wellness-aligned dining; the iconic green-tiled infinity pool overlooking the river gorge is the most-photographed Bali pool.
-The property's lower entry rate combined with the architectural significance and the Kerry Hill design make Alila Ubud the working entry-level Bali wellness retreat.
+Hyatt acquired Alila in 2018 and the property has retained the original Kerry Hill design.
+Spa Alila runs the wellness programming with Balinese-tradition treatments and the signature Resilience three-day programme of yoga, meditation and breathwork.
+The Plantation restaurant handles the wellness-aligned dining; the green-tiled infinity pool over the river gorge is among the most photographed in Bali.
+Its lower entry rate alongside that architectural pedigree make Alila Ubud the entry point to Bali wellness.
+The honest trade-off is operational scale: it runs larger and at a lower service-tenure tier than the top properties.
 Best for the entry-level Bali wellness stay at an architecturally significant property.

 Best room: Pool Villa, one-bedroom, private pool, valley view